 WHAT IS MENOPAUSE?

-At some point in their life, women will go through menopause.
+At some point in their life, all female adults will go through menopause.
 Menopause occurs when a woman no longer has a menstrual cycle.
-This experience results from the genetically programmed loss of follicles (structures that contain eggs) in the ovaries.
-The condition may also occur when the ovaries are removed surgically.

 Early menopause tends to occur in women who have never had children or those who smoke.
-Menopause is not a disease, but has a range of symptoms.
-These include hot flashes, night sweats, palpitations, difficulty sleeping, mood changes, vaginal dryness, forgetfulness, decreased sexual drive and function, urine leakage, and joint problems.
+Menopause is not a disease but has a range of symptoms, some of which can be hard to live with.

-Since the life expectancy of women today is over 80 years, most can expect to live around 30 to 40 years of their lives in the postmenopausal state.
-The symptoms of menopause can affect women for a significant amount of time.
-The beneficial aspects of CBD in regards to menopause should come as great news to women around the world.
+Since women’s life average expectancy is over 80 years.
+Most can expect to live around 30 to 40 years of their lives in the postmenopausal state.

 THE ENDOCANNABINOID SYSTEM AND MENOPAUSE